iron-fish/ironfish/ironfish-cli/README.md

 Run this command in the terminal:
 - `yarn start start`

-Interact with the node in a new tab or terminal window:
+Interact with the node in a new terminal window:
 - `yarn start status`
-   - Show your Node's status
+   - Show your node's status
 - `yarn start accounts:balance`
-   - Show the number of Iron you've mined: tentative and confirmed
+   - Show the balance of your account, including $IRON from blocks you've mined
+   - Tentative balance includes all known transactions.
+Spending balance includes only transactions on blocks on the main chain
-   - You earn 20 Iron per confirmed block you mined
+   - You earn 20 $IRON per confirmed block you mine
 - `yarn start faucet:giveme`
-   - Request a small amount of Iron Ore for testing payments
+   - Request a small amount of $IRON for testing payments
 - `yarn start accounts:pay`
-   - Pay Iron to another account
+   - Pay $IRON to another account

 ### Start a Node and start Mining
 Run these commands in two different terminals: